POOSD/The-Legend-of-Kaneko-Ono/README.md

 Shir Nava - Added new background and player ship assets to unity, made user stories 023,022,024, updated velocity and burndown charts, added acceptance tests to requirements, completed user story 010, updated manual tests.

+Jake DiClemente - In unity, started work fixing camera and canvas layouts.
+Recorded demos for the team.

 **note**: Sprint 4 and onward will contain updates to your artifacts as appropriate for the current sprint, as well as continuous improvements to your software and updated product demos.